jaywreddy/spiderpig/lab_0/README.md

 1. Create python function that will tile an input PolyLine

+## Design Challenge

+Complete the following functions in `solution.py`.
+When you meet the minimum requirements for checkoff, the `solution` function will no longer print any lines like `Something's wrong with ...`.
+You should still display the results of each of your functions to check that they produce what you expect.

+### Exercises

+1. `combine_shapes`: Write a function that accepts a list of shapes created in the `example` function and applies the same transforms using only OpenSCAD functions.
+This means no using any functions defined in the Geometry or PolyLine class (other than constructors).

+1. `tile_shape`: Given a PolyLine shape and number of elements in x and y directions, produce a rectangular grid of the shape.
+Make sure that there is enough of a margin between the shapes that they can't intersect.

+1. `make_art`: Get your creative juices flowing and create a design with the functions you've learned so far.
+The only requirements are that it have at least 10 individual polyline elements, and 100 points.
+You'll bring a printout of this design to class, and have an opportunity to explain the functions and techniques you used.

 ## Deliverables

-1. Checked in `solution.py` that produces `lab_0.dxf` with new geometry functions.
+1. Checked in `solution.py` with completed functions that passes all assertion tests in `solution`.

-1. Checked in `README.md` with responses to lab questions.
+1. Checked in `README.md` complete with responses to questions.

-1. Bring a printout of your `lab_0.dxf` to class.
+1. Bring a printout of your computationally fabricated artwork to class.